ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-07-30-data-centric-ml.md

 based on the availability of labels in the source and target domains.
-In this review, we specifically mean "transductive transfer learning," where the source and target tasks are the same (e.g. image classification), but the source and target domains are different (e.g., ImageNet and X-ray dataset has different marginal probabilities).
+In this review, we specifically mean "transductive transfer learning," where the source and target tasks are the same (e.g. image classification), but the source and target domains are different (e.g., ImageNet and X-ray dataset have different marginal probabilities).
 This is usually the case when domain labels are available but the target domain labels are not ([Pan and Yang, 2009](#pan2009survey), [Weiss et al, 2016](#weiss2016survey), [Tan and San,